-The National Association of State Foresters sells educational materials to support the conservation education and fire prevention efforts of educators, foresters, fire departments, and other partners.
-Our store includes products such as our best-selling Smokey Bear Pocket Planner, a nature journal, bookmarks, rulers, and temporary tattoos.
+We sell educational materials to support the conservation education and fire prevention efforts of educators, foresters, fire departments, and other partners.
+Our store includes products such as our best-selling Smokey Bear pocket planner, a nature journal, bookmarks, rulers, and temporary tattoos.
 Be sure to check out our Smokey Bear poster series, too!

-The agricultural act of 2014—known as the Farm Bill—was the best yet for forests and the National Association of State Foresters helped ensure that the final bill addressed many of our key priorities.
+The 2014 Farm Bill was the best yet for forests, and the National Association of State Foresters helped ensure that the final bill addressed many of our key priorities.
 The Farm Bill has an important role to play in ensuring that America’s private forests continue to provide nature's benefits that every American benefits from, as well as meeting the challenges and threats facing the nation’s private forests.